skytruong90/Terraform_AWS_Deployment/README.md

-# Deploying Multi-Service Web Application Deployment on Cloud
+# Deploying Multi-Service Web Application on Linode (Cloud)

 ## Introduction

 Hello!
-This project is focusing on deploying a multi-service web application using various technologies and practices.
-Through this project, I aim to deepen my understanding of deploying and managing web applications on the cloud, specifically on Amazon Web Services (AWS).
+This project is all about deploying a multi-service web application using a range of technologies and practices.
+My goal is to deepen my understanding of how to deploy and manage web applications in the cloud, with a specific focus on using Linode as my cloud services provider.

 ## Project Overview

-The core of this project involves creating a simple yet functional web application that consists of a front-end interface and a database backend.
-The front-end serves as the user interface, while the backend handles data storage and retrieval.
-To make this setup more interesting and challenging, I'm using Docker containers to package each part of the application, ensuring consistency across different environments.
+At the heart of this project lies a straightforward yet fully functional web application, comprising a user-facing front-end and a back-end responsible for data storage and management.
+The application's various components are containerized using Docker, ensuring consistency and portability across different environments.

 ### What I'm Learning

-- **Docker:** How to containerize applications, making them portable and consistent across different environments.
+- **Docker:** Mastering the art of containerization to ensure my applications are portable and consistent regardless of the environment.
-- **Terraform:** Utilizing Infrastructure as Code to provision and manage AWS resources efficiently and in a repeatable manner.
+- **Terraform:** Leveraging Infrastructure as Code to efficiently and predictably provision and manage resources on Linode.
-- **Ansible:** Automating the configuration of servers and other infrastructure components to ensure they meet the required specifications.
+- **Ansible:** Automating server and infrastructure configuration to align with specified requirements.
-- **Git:** Employing version control to manage changes to the project codebase, facilitating collaboration and tracking of the project's evolution.
+- **Git:** Using version control to manage project codebase changes, enabling smooth collaboration and progression tracking.
-- **CI/CD Pipelines:** Implementing Continuous Integration and Continuous Deployment pipelines to automate the testing and deployment of the application.
+- **CI/CD Pipelines:** Creating and maintaining Continuous Integration and Continuous Deployment pipelines to automate application testing and deployment.

 ### Objectives

-- **Deploy a Multi-Service Application:** Demonstrate the ability to launch a complex application consisting of multiple interconnected services.
+- **Deploy a Multi-Service Application:** Showcasing the capability to deploy an intricate application with multiple interconnected components.
-- **Utilize DevOps Tools and Practices:** Show proficiency in using key DevOps tools and practices to automate the setup, deployment, and management of infrastructure and applications.
+- **Utilize DevOps Tools and Practices:** Demonstrating adept use of essential DevOps tools and methodologies to automate infrastructure setup, deployment, and management.
-- **AWS Cloud Infrastructure:** Gain practical experience with AWS services, focusing on how to leverage the cloud to deploy scalable and secure applications.
+- **Linode Cloud Infrastructure:** Gaining hands-on experience with Linode services, exploring how to utilize the cloud for deploying scalable and secure applications.
-- **Monitoring and Scaling:** Learn to implement monitoring solutions to track application performance and use this data to scale the application as needed.
+- **Monitoring and Scaling:** Implementing monitoring strategies to oversee application performance and inform scaling decisions.

 ## Note:

-Think of this project as a way to build a digital structure where everything is automated.
-Just like in a modern building where lighting, heating, and security systems operate automatically for efficiency and comfort, here we're making the digital components of a web application work together seamlessly and automatically adjust to demands.
+This project is akin to constructing a digital edifice with automated systems.
+It mirrors the automation found in contemporary buildings, where systems like lighting, heating, and security operate independently to optimize efficiency and comfort.
+Here, I am integrating digital components of a web application to function seamlessly and adapt automatically to changing requirements.

-This journey is about learning the best ways to construct these digital structures in the cloud, ensuring they're secure, efficient, and can adapt as needs change.
-By the end of this project, I aim to have a solid foundation in deploying and managing online applications, which is a valuable skill in today's digital world.
+The essence of this journey lies in discovering the most effective strategies for assembling these digital infrastructures in the cloud while ensuring they remain secure, efficient, and scalable.
+By the conclusion of this project, I expect to have established a robust foundation in deploying and managing online applications—a skill set that is increasingly essential in our digital era.

 ## Conclusion

-I hope this README provides a clear understanding of what I'm working on and why it's important.
-Stay tuned for updates as the project progresses!
+Thank you for taking the time to explore my project.
+I hope this README elucidates the nature of my work and its significance.
+Keep an eye out for further updates as the project advances!